leangjia/blender_docs/manual/physics/forces/force_fields/introduction.rst

    because the field is effective with full strength up to *Max Distance* (or infinite).
    Shown by an additional circle around the object.
 Max Distance
-   Specifies the maximum radius in which the force field affect other objects within (shown by an additional circle around the object).
+   Specifies the maximum radius in which the force field affects other objects (shown by an additional circle around the object).